liu431/Coding-Exercises/Python/Operations.md

-## Notes of Python Built-in Functions
+## Notes of Python Operations Functions

 ### Time
 > "Mysterious thing, Time.
 Powerful, and when meddled with, dangerous." ― J.K.
 Rowling